ZS wrote the book on incentive compensation. Now we’re unleashing motivation for a digital world—starting with human-centered design built to perform.

 Here are some key considerations for a personalized communication strategy:

-• Multimodal engagement channels: People consume information differently, so it’s important to use multiple communication channels.
+- Multimodal engagement channels: People consume information differently, so it’s important to use multiple communication channels.
 Given the diverse environments life sciences employees operate in, from offices to hospitals and clinics, it’s crucial to adopt a variety of communication methods.
 Leverage a combination of email, video, intranet posts and in-person meetings to reach all employees.
-In some cases, employees may not be in front of their laptops all week to review material sent over email, and others may be in the field and unable to attend office hours.
+Some employees may not regularly check email, while others in the field cannot attend office hours.
 “Change champions”—members of the field team who have been involved in the design process—can help propagate this information more broadly and support adoption.

 Designing an effective incentive plan is a multistep process that goes beyond traditional fairness testing and performance distribution evaluations.
 It begins with a deep understanding of the organization, the workforce and the brand objectives through in-depth interviews, workforce analytics and surveys and pulls through with innovative communication techniques that grab the salesperson’s attention.